meshcloud/terraform-azure-meshplatform/README.md

 - [Terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli) (already installed in Azure Portal)
 - [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) (already installed in Azure Portal)
-- Permissions on AAD level.
-If using Microsoft Customer Agreement, AAD level permissions must be set in the Tenant Directory that will create the subscriptions (*Source Tenant*) as well as the Tenant Directory that will receive the subscriptions (*Destination Tenant*).
+- Permissions on Entra ID level.
+If using Microsoft Customer Agreement, Entra ID level permissions must be set in the Tenant Directory that will create the subscriptions (*Source Tenant*) as well as the Tenant Directory that will receive the subscriptions (*Destination Tenant*).
 An Azure account with one of the following roles:
   1. Global Administrator
   2. Privileged Role Administrator AND (Cloud) Application Administrator
 - Permissions on Azure Resource Level: User Access Administrator on the Management Group that should be managed by meshStack